dapr/docs/daprdocs/content/en/operations/security/app-api-token.md

   dapr.io/app-token-secret: "app-api-token" # name of the Kubernetes secret
 ```

-When deployed, the Dapr sidecar injector will automatically create a secret reference and inject the actual value into `APP_API_TOKEN` environment variable.
+When deployed, the Dapr Sidecar Injector automatically creates a secret reference and injects the actual value into `APP_API_TOKEN` environment variable.

 ## Rotate a token